kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_training/README.md

      python -m train_cli run \
        --config "configs/sched_boost_finetune_seed${seed}.yaml" \
        --run-name "<best-run>_finetune_phase1_seed${seed}" \
-       --resume-from <path/to/best.ckpt>
+       --resume-from <path/to/best.chkpt>
    done
    ```

-Run `./run_full_pipeline.sh` (from this directory) to execute all three stages
+Run `./run_full_pipeline.sh` (from this directory) to execute all three stages sequentially.
-sequentially with the current configs.
+Optional environment flags keep the behaviour flexible without editing the script:

+- `SKIP_SWEEP=1` skips the manifest sweep and reuses the best checkpoint from existing runs.
+- `SKIP_FINE=1` exits after reporting the winning checkpoint (useful when you only need the sweep).
+- `RESUME_FROM=/abs/path/to/model.chkpt` forces the fine-tune phases to resume from a specific checkpoint.

+All three flags can be combined; for example `SKIP_SWEEP=1 RESUME_FROM=/path/best.chkpt ./run_full_pipeline.sh`
+launches only the fine-tune stages with a hand-picked checkpoint.

 ## Training CLI